KeHang-Zhu/lm-automated-social-science/README.md

 ### Important features of input scenarios

-If your social scenarios stay in line with the following, they will be more likely to succeed.
-None of these features is absolutely necessary, but in our experience simulating these expeirments, your ideas will be much more likely to succesfully run if you follow these token rules:
+To increase the likelihood of success for your social scenarios, it is advisable to adhere to the following guidelines.
+While none of these features is strictly mandatory, our experience in simulating these experiments suggests that your ideas will have a significantly higher probability of successful execution if you comply with these token rules:

-- Social scenarios must generally reference at least two people.
-The system always tries to generate 2+ agents for the simulations, so if your scenario does not even implicitly reference 2+ people, it may not work.
-   - e.g., "a person playing solitaire in her room alone while crying" would not be a good "social" scenario.
+- Social scenarios should generally make reference to a minimum of two individuals.
+The system consistently attempts to generate two or more agents for the simulations; therefore, if your scenario does not implicitly refer to at least two people, it may not function as intended.
+For example, "a person playing solitaire in her room alone while crying" would not be considered an appropriate "social" scenario.

-- In general, using social scenarios like those we have described above are good.
-Some features that work well with the system relevant to our examples are:
+- Employing social scenarios similar to those in the paper is generally effective.
+Certain features that align well with the system, as demonstrated in our examples, include:
-   - Clear references to who the agents will be in the simulations.
+  - Clear identification of the agents who will participate in the simulations.
-   - Obvious quantifiable outcomes and causes.
+  - Easily quantifiable outcomes and causes.
-- **IMPORANT**: The social scenario should be about some topic that can be accomplished only through exchanging text.
-If the scenario is "3 people building a tower" and the outcome is "whether the tower was built," the tower may never be built since, well, LLMs don't build towers (yet).
+- **IMPORTANT**: The social scenario should revolve around a topic that can be accomplished solely through the exchange of text.
+If the scenario involves "3 people building a tower" and the outcome is "whether the tower was built," there is a risk that the tower may never be constructed since, at present, Language Models (LLMs) do not possess the capability to physically build towers.

-Here are a few more examples of simulations that we have successfully completed.
-Notice the consistency with the above instructions:
-- A family arguing whether to get thai food or indian food for dinner.
-- Two phd students discussing how many sections to add to their new paper.

 ## Getting started